BasicVariable/roblox-price-war-bot/README.md

 Running the bot can be very simple:

-you can either use the EXE (the "built" version) of this bot in the "compiled" folder
+you can either use the EXE (the "built" version) of this bot in that's in RPWB.zip

 or